Skip to main content

 “Ji Huzoor.”
 The man bowed.

-“He will come back tomorrow asking for the job, send him inside first.”
+“He will come back tomorrow asking for the job.
+Send him inside first.”
 The man nodded again, his pagdi making his head wobble more than needed.
 Ajbante wondered as the man left.
 Who was this simple horse caregiver who was allowed inside the palace on the first day?
-These men never stepped into the premises.
+These men never stepped onto the premises.

 “Where did you go in the afternoon, Maasa?”
 She startled Hansa.
 “I was looking for you.”